Computer Updates,Theories of the Universe, and Interceptions: Ah, the Wonders of Youth

 Malcolm Butler may be no Einstein, but the rookie football player sure understood something important about space and time when he intercepted that pass at the end of the Super Bowl game last Sunday.
 Wow— what a thrilling end to a tremendous contest.
 As I watched and heard the name of the hero, I suddenly remembered that my nephew had just talked to me about this same player a few days before, because he in fact knew him.
 Here’s how:

 Tucker, now a college sophomore, has had the enormous good fortune to serve as an intern at the Patriots’ training camp for the past two summers.
-The hours were long, and he was assigned a wide range of tasks, including regular driving between field andshutterstock_230034397 hotel for certain players who needed transportation.
+The hours were long, and he was assigned a wide range of tasks, including regular driving between field and hotel for certain players who needed transportation.
 It was in this way he got acquainted with the undrafted rookie from Division II West Alabama.
 Tucker saw how hard Butler worked, day after day, fighting for a place on the roster, knowing what a steep climb he faced.
 And then, fast forward six months later to Arizona, the cornerback—on the bench during the first half of the game—not only gets in but breaks up two long passes before making THE BIG PLAY by noticing, as written in Sports Illustrated, that “the Seahawks lined up in a formation that screamed pass, a shotgun with three receivers to the right.”
 Talk about being in the right place at the right time.
 Now, it’s almost as if the guy has achieved immortality; my nephew is walking on air, and I – just a few steps removed—feel the elation, too.

 I wonder what kinds of gifts the 20 and under set will bring this coming week.
 Actually, they’ve already started, thanks to yesterday’s sledding adventure with the 11 year old in my life plus her brother.
 Wouldn’t have traded it for anything.